 - Breastmilk gives your baby all the food and drink your baby needs in their first six months, and you can continue breastfeeding, as weaning time comes around and for up to two years and beyond.

-It not only provides many benefits for baby but it also provides benefits for you.
+It not only provides many benefits for baby, but it also provides benefits for you.

-Benefits for mum:
+Benefits of Breastfeeding for Mum:

 - Mums that breastfeed have a lower risk of breast and ovarian cancer